msimms/LibMath/README.md

 A collection of commonly used math routines, in C, C++, Python, and Rust programming languages.

 ## Rationale
 This is a collection of small, and quick, math routines I've written for other hobby projects over the years.
 I decided to organize them and place them in one library so they would be easier to reuse in the future.
-They're also available for anyone else that wants to use this code, instead of a larger, heaveyweight math library. **There are no project files in this library.
+They're also available for anyone else that wants to use this code, instead of a larger, heaveyweight math library. **There are no production project files in this library.
 It is just a loose collection of code.
-Include the files you need and ignore the ones you don't.**
+Include the files you need and ignore the ones you don't.** The project files and main files are included just for testing.

 ## Features
 This library is primarily focused on C and C++.
 However, I have started adding Python and Rust implementations where appropriate, or when needed.
 As python already has a large collection of libraries, there simply isn't as much need for python implementations for many of these algorithms.